Jarred Kelenic Player Props: Mariners vs. Marlins

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (59) this season while batting .265 with 28 extra-base hits.
+- Kelenic has 60 hits, which ranks first among Seattle hitters this season, while batting .265 with 28 extra-base hits.

-- He ranks 58th in batting average, 92nd in on base percentage, and 26th in slugging among the qualifying hitters in MLB.
+- He ranks 59th in batting average, 85th in on base percentage, and 28th in slugging among the qualified hitters in MLB action.

-- Kelenic has driven in a run in 23 games this season (37.7%), including five games with more than one RBI (8.2%).
-He has also driven in three or more of his team's runs in one contest.
+- Kelenic has driven in a run in 23 games this year (37.1%), including five games with more than one RBI (8.1%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.